EnzymeFunctionInitiative/EST/docs/source/pipelines/est/index.rst

    the edges that best represent the similarity between two sequences.
 This stage may be computationally intensive if the number of edges is high.

-   If mulitplexing was used, demultiplexing occurs after BLASTreduce.
+   If redundancy collapse was used, redundancy expansion occurs after BLASTreduce.

 5. **Compute Statistics**.
 One of the primary outputs of the EST pipeline is a set of plots which show the distribution of percent identity and sequence